SammyAlvarado/sammyalvarado/README.md

   <!--START_SECTION:Bio-->

 ### Hi there, I'm Sam, <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="60px">
-an iOS Developer with a passion for design and the future of mobile development.
-I recently graduated from Lambdas iOS program and am currently looking for new opportunities.
-If you'll like to work on a project together, reach out, and let's see what we can do.
+As an adept Full Stack Engineer, I have effectively implemented a myriad of web and iOS applications using ReactJS, SwiftUI, UIKit, Swift and advanced JavaScript.
+Leveraging my expertise in Presently, I am actively engrossed in working with the .NET Framework and employing C# to design and implement endpoints, controllers, interfaces, and services, thereby fortifying the stability and reliability of projects.

+As proud United States Marine Veteran, I have come to appreciate my life's passions.
+Over the course of my professional career I have learned to take on challenges and always look forward to new opportunities.
+I invite you to join me in my journey with other developers on LinkedIn if you're ever yearning for coffee over Zoom or in person.
+Please reach out and connect.

+Profoundly,
+Sammy
 <!--END_SECTION:Bio-->

 ---